ballerina-platform/ballerina-dev-website/learn/guides/visual-studio-code-extension/debugging.md

 Follow the steps below to start a remote debug session.

+1. Create the `launch.json` configuration file if it is not created already.
+Refer [Debug Session with Configurations](#debug-session-with-configurations) section on how to create the `launch.json` file.

+2. Open `launch.json` file and configure `debuggeeHost` and `debuggeePort` attributes under `Ballerina Remote` configurations section accordingly.

-1. Select **Ballerina Remote** from the drop-down available in the upper left corner to start a remote debugging session.
+3. After setting the remote debug configurations, select **Ballerina Remote** from the drop-down available in the upper left corner to start a remote debugging session.

-2. Open the Terminal and execute the Ballerina command, which you want to debug, out of the supported remote debugging commands below.
+4. Open the Terminal and execute the Ballerina command, which you want to debug, out of the supported remote debugging commands below.

     - Debugging a Ballerina package or a single file: